OpenAPITools/openapi-generator/samples/client/petstore/haskell-http-client/example-app/README.md

-# swagger-petstore-app
+# openapi-petstore-app

-This contains an example application which uses the auto-generated swagger-petstore API Client: `haskell-http-client`
+This contains an example application which uses the auto-generated openapi-petstore API Client: `haskell-http-client`

 This module is not auto-generated.

-The application requires a swagger petstore server running at `http://0.0.0.0/v2`, or the value of the `HOST` environment variable.
+The application requires a openapi petstore server running at `http://0.0.0.0/v2`, or the value of the `HOST` environment variable.

-To compile this application, the api client library bindings generated for swagger-petstore are expected to live in the parent folder.
+To compile this application, the api client library bindings generated for openapi-petstore are expected to live in the parent folder.

 ### Petstore Server